thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
-* make sure the score computer docstrings is up to date
 * parallelize card formatting steps
 * auto remove passed tags when adding new ones
 * fix: the rated_card limit threshold is not computed like it should